apip2pipp/ClockIn/eak_flutter/LAPORAN_TESTING.md

 ✅ should generate sanctum token on login
 ✅ should revoke token on logout
 ❌ [Jika ada yang fail, catat disini]

+D:\Kuliah\Flutter\ClockIn\admin-web>php artisan test --filter AuthControllerTest

+ FAIL  Tests\Feature\AuthControllerTest
+  ✓ should authenticate with valid credentials                                      3.32s
+  ✓ should return 401 with invalid credentials                                      0.76s
+  ✓ should generate sanctum token on login                                          0.62s
+  ⨯ should revoke token on logout                                                   1.00s
 ```

 **UserController Tests**